a8n-tools/k3s-sandbox/README.md

 ### Ingress Controller vs Ingress Rules

-[This answer][] has an excellent explanation about ingress controllers and ingress rules.
+[This SO answer][] has an excellent explanation about ingress controllers and ingress rules.

 - The controller is installed when Helm installs Traefik.
 The controller can be deployed to any namespace, and is the actual Traefik binary that runs in a pod.
 - The ingress rules must reside in the same namespace as the app or service.
 The rules are similar to Traefik's routes in that they explain how to route the traefik to the app.
-Traefik's

 | Purpose   | Ingress Controller | Ingress Rule        |
 |-----------|--------------------|---------------------|